-After a relatively quiet Monday that featured still weak Chinese data and Euro-zone Trade Balance, Tuesday picks up with central bank influences that include the RBA Meeting Minutes, and a BoJ rate decision and press conference prior to Fed Chair Powell's Semiannual Monetary Policy Report to Congress before the Senate Banking Committee.
-The most important other influences along the way are UK Employment and US Retail Sales and Industrial Production.
-Wednesday sees various Euro-zone and UK data into only the US Housing Starts but with the second half of Fed Chair Powell's Semiannual Monetary Policy Report to Congress before the House Financial Services Committee.
+After a relatively guiet Monday that featured still weak Chinese data and Euro-zone Trade Balance, Tuesday picked up with central bank influences that include the RBA Meeting Minutes, and a BoJ rate decision and press conference prior to Fed Chair Powell's very accommodative sounding Semiannual Monetary Policy Report to Congress before the Senate Banking Committee.
+The most important other influences along the way were the slightly better than expected UK Employment and US Retail Sales even if US Industrial Production was a real disappointment on a negative number versus higher expectations.

+Wednesday saw various Euro-zone and UK data into only weaker than expected US Housing Starts, and the uneventful second half of Fed Chair Powell's Semiannual Monetary Policy Report to Congress before the House Financial Services Committee.

-Thursday shifts back to central bank influences once again, beginning with the RBA Bulletin followed by a SNB Rate Decision and press conference, the ECB Monthly Bulletin and the next BoE rate decision, Meeting Minutes and Monetary Policy Summary.
-Along the way we will also see Australian Employment, the still important US Weekly Jobless Claims and various important Canadian data.
+Today shifted back to central bank influences once again, beginning with the RBA Bulletin followed by a SNB Rate Decision and press conference, the ECB Monthly Bulletin and the next BoE rate decision and Meeting Minutes (see above for more on the SNB and BoE.)
+Along the way we also saw a much weaker than expected Australian Employment Change with both Full-Time and Part-Time job losses and an uptick to 7.1% in the Unemployment Rate.

+US Weekly Jobless Claims were also worse than expected as was Canadian Wholesale Sales.
 Friday wraps up the week with BoJ Monetary Policy Meeting Minutes, UK and Canadian Retail Sales, and an economic speech by the Fed's Quarles and a discussion with the Fed's Powell.